AntoSam18/AI-Based-Customer-Anamnesis-System-using-ensemble-Stacking/README.md

 ## **Project Overview**
 The **AI-Driven Customer Attrition System** is a machine learning solution designed to predict customers likely to leave a telecom service.
 By proactively identifying potential attrition, businesses can take retention actions to improve customer satisfaction and lifetime value.

-This project uses a **stacked ensemble of Random Forest, XGBoost, and LightGBM**, combined with a **logistic regression meta-learner** for superior predictive performance.
+This project uses a **stacked ensemble of Random Forest, XGBoost, and LightGBM**, combined with a **logistic regression meta-learner** for superior predictive performance.It also uses LIME to show model interporablity.

 ---